johanley/special-relativity-core/README.md

 ## What I've learned so far in this project

-**Strange but true**: a boost changes the *measured* rates all clocks in the universe except for those moving the same way as you.
+**Strange but true**: a boost changes the *measured* rates of all clocks in the universe except for those moving the same way as you.
 A boost changes the *measured* geometry of all objects in the universe (the flattening effect) except for those moving the same way as you.
 *But*, the light-slice view is significantly different from the time-slice view.
-In the forward direction, the flattening is replaced by an actual expansion, while in the reverse direction the flattening increases (doubling in the ultra-relativistic limit).
+In the forward direction (for the light-slice view), the flattening is replaced by an actual expansion, while in the reverse direction the flattening increases (and doubles in the ultra-relativistic limit).
 Similarly, the Doppler factor significantly changes how frequencies (clocks) are measured by a single detector.

 **Time dilation and length contraction are two sides of the same coin.**
-The traveler measures flattening along the line of motion (and no time dilation on the spacecraft).
+The traveler measures flattening-of-the-world along the line of motion (and no time dilation on the spacecraft).
-The stay-at-home measures time dilation on the spacecraft (but no flattening along the line of its motion).
+The stay-at-home measures time dilation on the spacecraft (but no flattening-of-the-world along the line of its motion).

 **The term *length contraction* is a misleading one.**
 The effect changes more than length: it changes geometry, angles, length, shape.
 A better word is *flattening*.
 Length contraction emphasizes a special case: when a stick is parallel to the line of the boost.
-It's only that special case in which the effects are limited to a change of length.
+Only that special case has geometrical changes characterized solely as a change of length.
 In every other case, the stick will change both length and direction.

-**To see the 3D geometry in a given frame, you always need a time-slice in the given frame.**
+**To see the 3D geometry in a given frame, you always need a time-slice in the given frame (not a light-slice).**
 To see the length of a stick (in a given frame), you need a time-slice (in that frame).
 To see the direction in which the stick is pointing (in a given frame), you need a time-slice (in that frame).